stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 10 - Incremental Concept Learning.md

    2. If no, does it fit the current definition of the concept?
       1. If yes, specialize
       2. If no, do nothing

+## Variabilization

+**Variabilization** refers to taking similar constants in some problem and abstracting them into a more general variable.